unifiedjs/unified-engine-gulp/readme.md

 ###### [`options.packageField`][package-field]

-Property at which configuration can be found in `package.json` files (`string`, optional).
+Field at which configuration can be found in `package.json` files (`string`, optional).

 ###### [`options.detectConfig`][detect-config]